bhavyasahni123/5G-Person-Detection-System/README.md

 ### Explanation

 Video data is transmitted over the eMBB slice, while control and alert signals are transmitted over the URLLC slice.
-This separation ensures that critical signals are not delayed by high-volume video traffic.
+This separation ensures that latency-sensitive operations are not affected by high-bandwidth video traffic.

-The UPF is deployed at the edge, enabling local breakout and ensuring that all data remains within the private network.
+The UPF is deployed at the network edge, enabling local breakout and ensuring that all data remains within the private network.

 ---